-3.4 Adding a description to a run
+3.4 Describing a run

 Sometimes, you might want to compare identical state of your code.
-In such cases, relying only on the scm references and the run date of the session.
-For that, pytest-monitor can assist you by adding a description field to your session.
-Setting a description is as simple as this:
+In such cases, relying only on the scm references and the run date of the session is not sufficient.
+For that, pytest-monitor can assist you by tagging your session using description and tags.